develop2arman/rust-all-in-one/workspace/pointers/smartpointer/compiletime/shared_owner_locally/rc/RC.md

 ## Rc VS Arc [[code-like-pro]]

-> Unlike [Rc<T>], Arc<T> uses atomic operations for its reference counting.
+> Rc is not threadsafe in spite of [[Arc]], and Unlike [Rc<T>], Arc<T> uses atomic operations for its reference counting.
 This means that it is thread-safe.
 The disadvantage is that **atomic operations are more expensive** than ordinary memory accesses.
 >
 >If you are not sharing reference-counted allocations between threads, consider using **[Rc<T>] for lower overhead**.
 >